Silicon dioxide: Biology

 Even though it is poorly soluble, silica occurs in many plants such as rice.
 Plant materials with high silica phytolith content appear to be of importance to grazing animals, from chewing insects to ungulates.
-Silica accelerates tooth wear, and high levels of silica in plants frequently eaten by herbivores may have developed as a defense mechanism against predation.
+Silica accelerates tooth wear, and high levels of silica in plants frequently eaten by insects may have developed as a defense mechanism against predation.

 Silica is also the primary component of rice husk ash, which is used, for example, in filtration and as supplementary cementitious material (SCM) in cement and concrete manufacturing.

-For well over a 1000 million years, silicification in and by cells has been common in the biological world.
-In the modern world, it occurs in bacteria, single-celled organisms, plants, and animals (invertebrates and vertebrates).
+Silicification in and by cells has been common in the biological world and it occurs in bacteria, protists, plants, and animals (invertebrates and vertebrates).